nsrau/azure-docs.it-it/articles/cognitive-services/LUIS/luis-reference-regions.md

 ## <a name="publishing-to-other-regions"></a>Pubblicazione in altre aree

-Per eseguire la pubblicazione in altre aree, è possibile creare app [https://www.luis.ai](https://www.luis.ai) Luis solo all'indirizzo.
+Per pubblicare in altre aree, è possibile creare app LUIS solo in [https://www.luis.ai](https://www.luis.ai) .

 ## <a name="other-publishing-regions"></a>Altre aree di pubblicazione